Wealthfront Automated Bond Portfolio Methodology White Paper

 - Less maintenance: As most bond ETFs do not mature, investors are not required to frequently buy new bonds to replace those that have matured.

 On the other hand, ETFs are subject to management fees and other administrative expenses, which are captured in the expense ratio - the total annual cost of owning an ETF, expressed as a fraction of the investment size.
-However, we believe that the benefits of investing in bond ETFs far outweigh the expense ratio.
+However, we believe that the benefits of investing in bond ETFs typically far outweigh the expense ratio.

 Some people believe that owning single bonds are safer than bond ETFs because as long as you hold a bond to maturity and it does not default you usually get back your principal, even if interest rates rise.
 While it’s true that such investors get back their principal (assuming there is no default), there are two potential issues with this logic.
 First, the no-default assumption may not always hold, especially for corporate or emerging market bonds.
 ETFs can help you diversify your default risk.
 Second, rising interest rates are typically a result of rising inflation.
 Buying power (or purchasing power), which indicates the amount of goods you can buy with the same amount of money, decreases by the amount of inflation every year.
 With a rising rate of inflation, your bond’s buying power decreases regardless of being held to maturity or not, as the same future payments can only buy fewer goods even if you hold the bond to receive them.
 By holding on to the same bond, you also miss the opportunity of buying into newly issued bonds with higher yield due to higher interest rate, which can help you combat inflation.
 ETFs, on the other hand, will periodically rebalance and include newly issued bonds.